Excali-bee/Stardust/README.md

 ## **Features**

-* Snippets: A collection of pre-built code snippets for common Terraria modding tasks, such as creating new items, NPCs,.
+* Snippets: A collection of pre-built code snippets for common Terraria modding tasks, such as creating new items, NPCs.

 ## **Installation**